RamonBell/my_ha_setup/README.md

   The plugs I use are a comibnation of Sonoff S26 and Sonoff S31 power monitoring plugs.

 * RF Devices
-  I used alot of RF devices throughout my house.
+  I use alot of RF devices throughout my house.
 The are very low power and battery operated.
-Here is yaml for the deivces that I use. https://github.com/RamonBell/RF_devices/blob/main/yaml
+Here is yaml for the devices that I use. https://github.com/RamonBell/RF_devices/blob/main/yaml
 <p align="right"><a href="#top" title="Back to top">🔝</a></p>

 # Automations